Section 8 – Search and seizure

 It is not generally a constitutional requirement that a warrant spell out in advance the manner in which a computer is to be searched.
 Rather, the manner search is generally reviewed after the fact.
 In circumstances where the manner of search goes beyond the purposes for which the warrant was issued (e.g., to search for evidence of an unrelated crime) the search may be unreasonable for Charter purposes (Vu at paragraphs 53-55).

 (i) Interaction between section 8 of the Charter and section 8 of the Privacy Act

 The privacy protection offered by the Charter and the Privacy Act can overlap but differences in purpose and scope between the two regimes exist and ought not to be overlooked.
 Compliance with one regime does not remove the need for compliance with the other.
-Section 8 of the Charter may constrain at least some of the various exceptional disclosures permitted under section 8(2) of the Privacy Act.

 (ii) Interaction with section 1 of the Charter

 In a number of cases, the Supreme Court has suggested that limits on section 8 rights are unlikely to be justified under section 1 of the Charter given the overlap between the reasonableness standard under section 8 and the minimal impairment analysis under the section 1 test (Lavallee at paragraph 46, per Arbour J.; Grant, (1993) at 241; Thomson Newspapers, per Wilson J.; Lessard, per La Forest J.; Baron,per Sopinka J.; Chambre des notaires at paragraphs 89-91).